Moni Moshonov: Film and television

 In 2000 he starred in Besame Mucho and in Dover Kosashvili's Late Marriage in 2001, for which he won the Israeli Film Academy Award for best supporting actor.
 In 2002 he starred in Amos Gitai's Kedma.
-In 2003 he played in Kosashvili's next film Gift from Above, and starred in Year Zero.
+In 2003 he played in Kosashvili's next film A Gift from Above, and starred in Year Zero.
 In 2004 he joined the sketch show Ktzarim on the Channel 2, for which he won an Israeli Film Academy Award for best actor in a comedy series, and in 2007 he hosted the Israeli version of Thank God You're Here on Channel 10.
 In 2006 he starred in Forgiveness ("Mechilot") and in We Own the Night in 2007.
 In 2008 he joined the cast of the second season of Betipul, and starred in Two Lovers.

 In 2012 he played in the Israeli TV series, The Gordin Cell as Peter Yom-Tov, an old Shin-Bet agent from Bulgaria.
 He co-starred as Nick in the 2013 movie Hunting Elephants.
 In the same year, he appeared in Shraga Bishgada, an Israeli TV show.

 In 2014 he played in the Bulgarian film Bulgarian Rhapsody, which became the Bulgarian entry for the Best Foreign Language Film at the 87th Academy Awards.

 In 2015 he portrayed former Bank of Israel governor Stanley Fischer in a controversial TV ad campaign for Amir Bramly's Kela fund, which was broadcast in Prime time including the "Golden Break" before the winner announcement in two high rating reality shows.

 In 2020, he appeared in the reboot of Zehu Ze! and The Jews are Coming.

+Personal life

+Moshonov has been married since 1977 to actress Sandra Sadeh, and is the father of opera singer Alma Moshonov and actor and musician Michael Moshonov.